 Heat pumps and air conditioners require a professional tune-up twice a year; in the spring and fall.
 Inspections on boiler and furnace systems should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines, oil tank and every part of the actual furnace and boiler.
 Meanwhile, heat pump and air conditioning unit inspections should also include inspections of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.

-As your local American Standard dealer, Coastal Breeze Heating & Cooling is your troubleshooting expert, and is glad to help you.
-In addition, American Standard also provides a network of troubleshooting technicians at American Standard Distribution centers across the country which Coastal Breeze Heating & Cooling will utilize to address your concern.
+As your local American Standard dealer, Coastal Breeze HVAC is your troubleshooting expert, and is glad to help you.
+In addition, American Standard also provides a network of troubleshooting technicians at American Standard Distribution centers across the country which Coastal Breeze HVAC will utilize to address your concern.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.